time-link/timelink-kleio/README.md

    should be set to  http://host.docker.internal:8088 in the file mhk-home/system/conf/mhk_system.properties

-This mean that the MHk instance running in Docker will try to connect to port 8088 in the local host.
+This means that the MHK instance running in Docker will try to connect to port 8088 in the local host.
 Values of http://127.0.0.1:8088 ot http://localhost:8088